RenePE9R/_23cm/README.md

 This is the first commit, more information will follow here.

-In the meanwhile view the JPG picture in this branch.
+In the meanwhile view/download the JPG picture in this branch.